 Where to Sweat

 I try my best to fit in at least one sweat session when I travel, preferably in a dedicated studio.
 New Orleans has lots of options from spin to barre to boxing to yoga (my personal favorites).
 These classes range from $20 – $25 for drop-ins.
-Some of regular studios include Reyn Yoga, Romney Studios, and barre3 in the South Market District (multiple locations).
+Some of regular studios include Reyn Yoga, Romney Studios, and barre3 (multiple locations).

 If you’d rather get outdoors to get your sweat on, hop on the streetcar or walk to beautiful Audubon Park and run the roughly three mile loop while you take in the beauty of this green, urban oasis.
 Afterwards, stop by Raw Republic for a delicious variety of fresh cold-pressed juices and organic, vegan treats.
 If you really want to unplug on your visit, walk upstairs to the second floor and visit The Space for a 30 minute guided meditation class (highly recommended!).
 Bonus tip: The Space is a wellness haven and is stocked with tons of amazing, local, organic self-care products like Oxalis apothecary and Soul Addict.
 Need I say it?
 Treat yourself!